-With their first hybrid event MEET THE CHANGE, the German meetings industry association MEET GERMANY needed to deliver an innovative event format.
-The goal was to make change tangible, to trade key learnings from the past months, to bundle forces and take away fears.
-With this one-day event, which took place on August 27, 2020 in Berlin and online, the organizers proved that courage pays off.
-They demonstrated that not only are on-site events changing, but that while including an online audience presents new challenges, this offers new opportunities for planners, speakers and sponsors.
-In this case study we will show how the EventMobi Virtual Space made this hybrid event possible and what learnings event planners can take away from it.
+With their first hybrid event, MEET THE CHANGE, the German meetings industry association MEET GERMANY needed to deliver an innovative event format to discuss the changing events industry landscape, trade key learnings gathered over the preceding months, and join forces to alleviate fears from the ongoing uncertainties.
+This this one-day event took place on August 27, 2020 with both an on-site component in Berlin virtual access for remote attendees and the organizers proved that courage pays off.
+They demonstrated that on-site events can adapt from tried-and-tested programs and that while including an online audience presents new challenges, adding a virtual component offers new opportunities for planners, speakers and sponsors.

 “A successful kick off for the important exchange about possibilities and limits of digital solutions in the events industry.”Michael Hapka, Managing Director, Mercedes Benz Arena Berlin